 A futures contract provides for the future sale by one party and purchase by another party of a specified amount of a specific financial instrument (e.g., units of a stock index) for a specified price, date, time and place designated at the time the contract is made.
 Brokerage fees are paid when a futures contract is bought or sold and margin deposits must be maintained.
 Entering into a contract to buy is commonly referred to as buying or purchasing a contract or holding a long position.
-Entering into a contract to sell is commonly referred to as selling a contract or holding a short position.
+Entering into a contract or holding a short position.